Houses in multiple occupation

 - planning applications

-All Houses of Multiple Occupation occupied by five or more people requires a licence.
+All HMOs occupied by five or more people need a licence.
 It is an offence to operate without a licence.

 The fee for a licence is £551.